vermulst/IR_CNN/README.md

 Setup:

-Option 1:
+## Option 1: Virtual Python Environment

-Virtual python enviroment
-- running setup/venv.bat will create it
-- .vscode/settings.json refers to the virtual environment
+- Run `setup/venv.bat` to create the virtual environment.
-- the virtual environment contains all the libraries
+- VS Code is configured to use it via `.vscode/settings.json`.
+- All required libraries will be installed in the environment.

-Option 2:
+## Option 2: Install Python Libraries System-Wide

-Install python libraries system-wide
-- run system.bat
+- Run `setup/system.bat`.
-- can fail if you have multiple python installations
+- This may fail if multiple Python installations are present on your system.

+---

+# JCAMP-DX Format Overview

 The standard format for spectroscopic data found online and used by the Chemotion repository is JCAMP-DX file.
 Therefore I looked into the format to understand how to extract the data.
 JCAMP-DX files use only printable ASCII characters, it consists of a data label and an associated data set.
 It starts with ##TITLE= and ending with ##END=;

+## Relevant Fields to Extract

 The relevant information that we should extract from a JCAMP-DX file for our purposes:
 - ##TITLE= : Description of the spectrum (required as first LDR)